txt/seng18/doc/review4.md

 ## Requirement:
 ![](../img/goals.png)
-- What kind of problem is finding requirements of SE?
+- What kind of problem is finding/choosing requirements of SE?
 - What are soft goals from this diagram?
 - Defend this statement:
   - Big Bang Rewrite less costly than Incrementally Rewrite